decentralized-identity/faq/docs/spec.md

 a private key, which isn't very secure or useful if copies of it are drifting around the open web like flotsam.
-For this reason, private keys are managed by specialized software generally called a "wallet" or an "authenticator", since they have to do complex, high-security operations to avoid leaking private keys while still producing unique signatures with those private keys every time proof is needed that they possess them (in different context, these private-key operations can be called "signing", "authentication", "interactive proof", etc).
+For this reason, private keys are managed by specialized software generally called a "wallet" or an "authenticator", since they have to do complex, high-security operations to avoid leaking private keys.
+At the same time wallets are still able to produce unique signatures with those private keys every time proof is needed that they possess them (in different context, these private-key operations can be called "signing", "authentication", "interactive proof", etc).

 ![wallet ux meme](https://pbs.twimg.com/media/E1hhKZTWYAA2Eu_?format=jpg&name=small)

-In the identity context, however, a wallet can also store and present VCs, which require proof of control of a private key to be considered verifiable at a given point in time.
-For this reason, cryptocurrency wallets (that only manage control keys for cryptocurrency accounts) are usually distinguished from identity wallets (that control keys for receiving and verifiably presenting verifiable credentials).
-That said, there is no good reason one wallet couldn't do both, and some day soon they probably will!
+**In the identity context** a wallet can also store and present VCs.
+VCs require proof of control of a private key to be considered verifiable at a given point in time.
+For this reason, cryptocurrency wallets (that only manage control keys for cryptocurrency accounts) are usually distinguished from identity wallets.
+Identity wallets perform a wider range of tasks:
+- control keys for incepting identifiers,
+- rotates authoritative keys controlling identifiers,
+- delegate control over identifiers,
+- revoke identifiers
+- receiving and verifiably presenting verifiable credentials).
+That said, there is no good reason one wallet couldn't offer both sets of features, and some day soon they probably will!
 See the Layer 4 section for more detail on wallets in general and the Universal Wallet in particular, and Layer 5 for architectural questions.
 Heck, just CTRL-F and search for "wallet"!